-Am I Guilty of Sexual Harassment and What Is Its Definition?
+Am I Guilty of Sexual Harassment and How Do I Know?

 Are You Confused About the Definition of Sexual Harassment?

 Does it seem to you like the definition of sexual harassment changes every day?
-Does it seem like one second women are letting you hug them and the next day you're in court facing the next few years in jail?
+Does it seem like one second, women are letting you hug them and the next day, you might be in court facing the next few years in jail?
+Suddenly, a behavior you regularly did twenty years ago isn't acceptable?

 This article will allow you to fully understand what defines sexual harassment and avoid those behaviors so that you're not accused of sexual harassment.